matt-dong-123/dotfiles/README.md

     - Zen Internet
     - Stylus
     - Auto Tab Discard
+2. Install sine
-2. For each of the extensions given, find the "Import" or "Restore" button, and choose the corresponding file in ~/.config/zen
+3. For each of the extensions given, find the "Import" or "Restore" button, and choose the corresponding file in ~/.config/zen
-3. Copy the user.js in ~/.config/zen to your profile directory
+4. Copy the user.js in ~/.config/zen to your profile directory
-4. Delete the user.js after starting the browser (settings will be remembered automatically)
+5. Delete the user.js after starting the browser (settings will be remembered automatically)

 ## Screenshots